 “This is about establishing my career moving forward -- not just about five years, but how I see things progressing over the next 10 years,” Ditzler said.
 “I can use this opportunity to shape my entire career.”

-Ditzler’s work is all about developing mathematical models and algorithms that computers use to recognize patterns identify relevant features.
+Ditzler’s work is all about developing mathematical models and algorithms that computers use to recognize patterns and identify relevant features.

 Practice Makes Perfect Inside the Minds of Machines